Professional Training for Therapists

 - Establish your objectivity from the very beginning

-In couples therapy, of course, we've got two clients, not one.
+In couples therapy we've got two clients, not one.
 They can each want us to take their side.
 They can have different "best interests."
 They can have secrets from one another.
 They can disagree very intensely.
 They can hurt one another very deeply.

 This is why couples therapy is so difficult.
 It's why we have special sections of our Ethics Codes on couples therapy.
 And why we need to be careful when we apply the Ethics Codes that were written for individual therapy.
 Yes, all those individual codes apply to couples therapy, but they need to be applied in a different context.
 Confidentiality, for instance, is more complicated when there are two clients.